```html

 Cross-Curriculum Priority: Aboriginal and Torres Strait Islander Histories and Cultures - Students explore pre-contact and contemporary uses of Australian timbers to understand Indigenous innovation and adaptation in material use.

-Timber technologies play a vital role in society, particularly in community design.
-They provide sustainable materials for buildings, furniture, and public spaces.
-In Western Australia, timbers from the Kimberley and Pilbara are integrated into community projects.
-Kimberley boab is used for cultural centers, promoting heritage.
-Bloodwood for sturdy benches.
-In Pilbara, mulga for playgrounds, resistant to heat.
-Gidgee for sculptures in parks.
+Timber technologies play a vital role in society, particularly in community design, where they provide sustainable, versatile materials for buildings, furniture, and public spaces.
+In Western Australia, timbers from the Kimberley and Pilbara regions are integrated into community projects, showcasing local resources and cultural heritage.
+For instance, Kimberley boab is used for cultural centers, promoting heritage and community pride.
+Bloodwood is employed for sturdy benches in public areas, offering durability and natural beauty.

 Here are 20 words from the reading for spelling practice (click to hear the word and a longer sentence with context and meaning):